nicpanozzo/chesscom-api-wrapper/README.md

+## chesscomwrapper
-Looong documentation about this chess.com wrapper.
+Looong documentation **about** this chess.com wrapper.
 It's a bit outdated, but still useful.